RobHofmann/HomeAssistant-GreeClimateComponent/README.md

      powersave: It seems this mode should be an efficient way of approximately reaching the desired temperature (temperatures will vary using this).
      eightdegheat:  This feature maintains the room temperature steadily at 8°C and prevents the room from freezing by activating the heating operation automatically when nobody is at home over a longer period during severe winter
      air: This feature will extract air from the room.
 This is to remove hot air or nasty smells from the room.
+     target_temp: You can use a custom input_number entity as the input of the set temperature for this AC.
+Define the input_number entity in this parameter.
+This is useful if you want to use dashboards with custom frontend components.
+     auto_xfan: This feature will always turn on xFan in cool and dry mode to avoid mold & rust created from potential water buildup in the AC
+     auto_light: This feature will always turn light on when power on and turn light light off when power off automatically
 ```